uemoto1/pecowrappy/README.md

-# pypeco
+# PECO wrapper for python
-Call peco command from python script
+A peco utility wrapper for peco command